SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

    - di : is the the distance for each patient to the closest department
    - X1 : is the X co-ordinate of the patient
    - Y1 : is the Y co-ordinate of the patient

-  <h4>Associating New Sites with Main Sites</h4>
-  <p>Associate the eah new site created with the Site Code so that we can know which sub-department/new department created is associated with a bigger site and not acting as a separate entity.
-This ensures continuity and avoiding isolation of critical care.
-New departments are tagged as satellite or support units for a mian site.
-Eg. Main_Site_X -> Satellite_MIUs, telemedicine zones, or urgent care units.
-Devlop rules for transferring patients with esclating symptoms to the main site.
-E.g., “If symptoms are flagged critical at a satellite unit, immediate transport to Main_Site_X is initiated”.</p>

-  <h4>Assumptions</h4>
-  <p>We will also make the assumption that the optimal site that we have found is either empty or has an available space to incorporate the new department.
-While assuming available space is practical for initial calculations, it is essential to analyze real-world constraints like land availability, building costs, and zoning laws.
-Using cost-weighted decision-making to prioritize feasible locations. we must also consider the Main Site transport feasbility.
-Ensure that transport infrastructure supports quick patient transfers between satellites and main sites.
-Factoring in the availability of an ambulance and average response times.</p>

   <h4>An Alternative to Simplify the Calculation</h4>
   To simplify calculations we can group patients by postcode or GP cluster.
 Reverse-Engineering the Pat_Loc_GPs we can group patients by postcode or GP area to simplify calculations for the weighted mean.
 Aggregate data by groups, then using Pat_Loc_GPs as a proxy for grouping patients into clusters.
 For Example: